EnterpriseDB/tpa/docs/src/platform-docker.md

     com.docker.network.driver.mtu: 1400
 ```

+You can verify the MTU of a Docker network by running one of the
+commands above from inside a container attached to that network.
+You can
+also use `docker network inspect <network-name> | grep mtu` but this
+only works when the MTU has been explicitly set.

 ## Docker container management

 All of the docker containers in a cluster can be started and stopped